Data Revolution, Open Data and Public Sector Information

 Data

 Simplifying things a bit for the sake of argument, we can define three distinct types of data based on the way they are produced.
-The private sector has always produced massive amounts of data for many reasons, one key goal being the requirement to properly read the markets to dynamically move supply to cater to specific demands from consumers.
-Being that as it may, data produced is this fashion is private and accessing usually is not open as data must be purchased -if available for sale.
+The private sector has always generated massive amounts of data for many reasons, one key goal being the need to properly read the markets and dynamically adjust supply to meet specific consumer demands.
+Be that as it may, data produced in this fashion is private and access is usually not open as data must be purchased—if available for sale.
 In this sense, data here is a commodity just like any other.

-Governments also produce quite a bit of data.
-Think for example of civil and electoral registries, health and education data, etc. But public data is financed by taxes and other public resources and thus is, well, public.
-It is thus a public good (nor-rival and non-exclusive) and should be available to all stakeholders and citizens.
-Public data is thus not a commodity and should in principle be available to all citizens and stakeholders.
+Governments also produce substantial amounts of data.
+Think, for example, of civil and electoral registries, health and education data, etc. But public data is financed by taxes and other public resources and thus is, well, public.
+It is thus a public good (non-rival and non-exclusive) and should be available to all stakeholders and citizens.
+Public data is thus not a commodity and should, in principle, be available to all citizens and stakeholders.

-Finally we have personal data or all the data (and information) that pertains to the identity of any natural person.
-This data is sort of part of our personal DNA and is directly related to privacy.
-The latter is a fundamental human right as acknowledged by the UN Declaration on Human Rights and the International Convenant on Civic and Political Rights.
+Finally, we have personal data or all the data (and information) that pertains to the identity of any natural person.
+This data is part of our personal DNA and directly related to privacy.
+The latter is a fundamental human right as acknowledged by the UN Declaration on Human Rights and the International Covenant on Civil and Political Rights.

-Now, quickly glancing at the way the Internet and other news technologies have impacted this, we can say that there is a clear tendency to mesh the three different data types into one single and bigger set.
-Think for example of the so-called big data, combined with the way in which personal data has become much more public, especially with the advent of social networks.
-Nowadays, personal data is being privatized in a unprecedented scale and is sold as any other commodity.
-The same can be said about chunks of public information which is somehow bought by the private sector and is thus only available (if at all available) at a cost.
+Now, quickly glancing at how the Internet and other news technologies have impacted this, we can say there is a clear tendency to merge the three data types into a single, larger set.
+Think, for example, of the so-called big data, combined with the way in which personal data has become much more public, especially with the advent of social networks.
+Nowadays, personal data is being privatized on an unprecedented scale and is sold as any other commodity.
+The same can be said of chunks of public information, which are somehow bought by the private sector and are thus only available (if at all) at a cost.

 Public sector information (PSI)

-Based on the above, we can the say that public data is a subset of PSI.
-And open data can at best be as large public data, if we assume that all data created and collected by public institutions can be in fact be opened.
+Based on the above, we can say that public data is a subset of PSI.
+And open data can at best be large public data if we assume that all data created and collected by public institutions can in fact be opened.
 This might not be the case if national security considerations are factored in, for example.
-Bear in mind that private data purchased by the public sector remains private -unless thre are licensing agreements that allow for its public, free-royalty sharing and dissemination.
+Bear in mind that private data purchased by the public sector remains private—unless there are licensing agreements that allow for its public, free-royalty sharing and dissemination.

 Open data

-From the above, we can now say that open data refers to public data as a subset of PSI.
+From the above, we can say that open data is a subset of PSI.
 We have already noted that governments also process data to create information and such information should also be open.
-So perhaps we can enrich the concept of open data by including public information in it.
-Or we can instead suggest the term open information which will include both public data and public information.
-This distinction is important if we are thinking for example of prioritizing which public information sets should be first made available.
+So perhaps we can enrich the concept of open data by including public information.
+Or we can suggest the term open information, which includes both public data and public information.
+This distinction is important if we are thinking, for example, about prioritizing which public information sets should be made available first.

-Freedom of information acts (FOIAs) and legislation actually targeted public information -and usually ignored data.
+Freedom of Information Acts (FOIAs) and legislation actually targeted public information, and usually ignored data.
 Today, close to 90 countries have either passed FOIAs or are in the process of doing so.
-Most if not all FOIAs exclude private information from their purview so if public information is being privatized there is not way to address this issue via FOIAs.
+Most, if not all, FOIAs exclude private information from their purview, so if public information is being privatized, there is no way to address this issue via FOIAs.

-Finally, many countries are updating FOIAs to specifically include both digital information and data -although I cannot imagine the average citizen putting a FOIA request to access data per se.
-The addition of digital information is critical as some governments can argue that FOIAs only apply to information on paper and not on a computer.
-So once the information is digitized and the paper original “misplaced” there is no way to openly access it.
+Finally, many countries are updating FOIAs to specifically include both digital information and data—although I cannot imagine the average citizen putting in a FOIA request to access data per se.
+The addition of digital information is critical, as some governments can argue that FOIAs only apply to information on paper and not on a computer.
+So once the information is digitized and the paper original is “misplaced” there is no way to openly access it.

 Data, development and revolution

 The lack of reliable and official statistics for measuring MDG targets is the living proof that many developing countries do not yet have the resources, capacity and/or political will to generate data and information relevant to national and international development agendas.
-MAF reports conducted in the last 3 years have provided additional data on the MDGs but, after a quick review of many of them, it was clear that the data provided was not entirely reliable -and in some cases was based on estimates.
+MAF reports conducted in the past 3 years have provided additional data on the MDGs, but after a quick review of many of them, it was clear that the data provided was not entirely reliable, and in some cases was based on estimates.

 Going back to the issues raised in the previous section, it is possible to argue that what we are really talking about is a new information revolution.
 The difference with the one that took place in the 1990s is that today many more people, millions if not billions, have access to information and communication channels and can thus not only access information but also provide information interactively and in real time.
-After all this is the central difference between the new technologies and say radio or TV, etc.
+After all, this is the central difference between the new technologies and, say, radio or TV.

 Cheers, Raúl